SUPERFERRY Tribute and Moments of Trip

 The SUPERFERRY seen leaving Mykonos a few days after my trip with her.

 She arrived in Perama under the provisional name GOLDEN FERRY, and underwent a major conversion which lasted almost a year, seeing completely renovated interior areas and improved passenger accommodation.
 She finally entered service in 2016, having been renamed SUPERFERRY and having been registered in Andros.
 She was deployed on the Rafina-Andros-Tinos-Mykonos line that summer, operating alongside her new fleetmate, the SUPERFERRY II, which was serving the Rafina-Andros-Tinos-Mykonos-Naxos-Paros line.
 Her introduction to the Greek coastal service was immediately successful, and she was praised for her impressive amenities and outdoor areas, as well as for the professionalism and friendliness of her crew.
 In 2017 she was on the Rafina-Andros-Tinos-Mykonos-Naxos line instead of the SUPERFERRY II.
 Success continued, and she was a key contributor to her company's nomination as the 'Passenger Line of the Year' that year at the popular Lloyd's List Greek Shipping Awards.
-2017 also saw her company acquiring its third ship and first high speed craft, the SUPERRUNNER (ex-SPEEDRUNNER IV of Aegean Speed Lines), which was deployed on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line.
-Her service was also very successful, and formed a fierce rivalry with the equally-successful TERA JET of Sea Jets.
-Due to the success of both companies on the Rafina-Cyclades lines, competition became extremely strong (highlighted notably by price wars during the summer of 2017), and Golden Star Ferries sought to expand both its fleet and operations on the Cyclades and Crete, where Sea Jets also operates extremely successful connections from Heraklion and Rethymnon to the Cyclades.
-As a result, two new high speed craft were purchased in order to enter service in the 2018 summer season, while the SUPERFERRY and the SUPERFERRY II were to be deployed on the Rafina-Andros-Tinos-Mykonos-Paros-Ios-Santorini-Heraklion line, hence connecting Rafina with Crete for the first time in Greek coastal service history.
-Despite doubts and pessimism by the media, the service was very successful in its first summer, and the company hence cemented its place in both the Cyclades and Crete, despite the length of the line and the big amount of stops in different islands.
+2017 also saw her company acquiring its third ship and first high speed craft, most specifically the SUPERRUNNER (the ex-SPEEDRUNNER IV of Aegean Speed Lines), which was deployed on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line.
+Her service was also very successful, and she formed a fierce rivalry with the equally-successful TERA JET of Sea Jets.
+Due to the success of both companies on the Rafina-Cyclades service, competition became extremely strong (which was notably highlighted by price wars during the summer of 2017), and Golden Star Ferries sought to expand both its fleet and operations on the Cyclades and Crete, where Sea Jets also operates extremely successful connections from Heraklion and Rethymnon to the Cyclades.
+As a result, two new high speed craft were purchased in order to enter service during the 2018 summer season, while the SUPERFERRY and the SUPERFERRY II were to be deployed on the Rafina-Andros-Tinos-Mykonos-Paros-Ios-Santorini-Heraklion line, hence connecting Rafina with Crete for the first time in Greek coastal service history.
+Despite doubts and pessimism by the media, the service went quite well in its first summer, and the company hence cemented its place in both the Cyclades and Crete, despite the length of the line and the big amount of stops in different islands.

 The ferry's reception desk right next to escalators transporting passengers from the entrance to the lounge area.
-As you can see it is quite small and painted in blue, the company's main colour.
+As you can see it is quite small and painted in blue, which is the company's main colour.
 The script logo of Golden Star Ferries is hung up on the wall, over a nice wreath.

 The lounge area located there is the Chora (Andros) Lounge, as shown by this signpost.
 The Chora is, at it is the case with most Cyclades Islands, the main town and village, basically the island's 'capital'.